dataronio/juvix/docs/source/frontend/desugar.md

 # Desugar

+Desugaring consists of stripping away high-level constructs from the source.

 This phase is the direct manipulation of the S-expression construct we left off of in the [previous section](./s-expression-syntax).

 This function ([Desugar.op](https://github.com/anoma/juvix/blob/develop/library/Translate/src/Juvix/Desugar.hs))  desugars the frontend syntax from the original frontend s-exp representation to a form without modules, conditions, guards, etc. This pass thus does all transformations that do not requires a context.